LyndonFan/lyndonfan.github.io/_posts/2023-08-02-Pandas-Keys.markdown

 Well, not quite.

-Do consider it when you're dealing with numpy arrays, but with pandas, you have to be a bit more mindful about the indexes, especially with dataframes being filtered and transformed everywhere.
+Do use it when you're dealing with numpy arrays, but with pandas, you have to be a bit more mindful about the indexes, especially with dataframes being filtered and transformed everywhere.
 If you don't remember whether a dataframe has been filtered or it's a fresh copy, better make the function not aware of its index, or just reset it if you are cautious.

+In fact, the point about filtered and copied dataframes applies beyond indexes.
+When manipulating data, some operations create copies, while others only create views.
+Here, the filtering created a view of the dataframe, while the initial implementation of `gen_key` creates a new series.
+As you saw, they don't exactly mesh with each other well.

 Oh, and don't use apply like I did.
-Find another way to do it:
+Find another way to do it, such as with `.iloc` and merges, or like this:

 ```python
 def gen_key_no_apply(